 My first project focused on the Siin region in Senegal, and investigated the political changes that took place in the province over the past 400 years, how those were manifested in social landscapes, and how they shaped the lifeworlds of peasant communities.
 I was interested in the long-term relationship binding rural villagers with various configurations of state power, from the Atlantic era to present times.
 This forms the topic of my first book, Reluctant Landscapes: Historical Anthropologies of Political Experience in Siin (Senegal).
 The book argues that the material worlds that have organized rural life in the Siin over time have placed certain constraints on projects of rule in the region.
 While altering in response to broader political and economic forces, Siin’s ‘reluctant landscapes’ have imparted a distinct character to local modes of action and moral imaginations, whose effects continue to echo in the contemporary present.

-My teaching reflects these various topics, and I offer regular classes on materiality, space, political life, social and anthropological/archaeological theory, colonialism, peasants, race, and methods in historical archaeology, with a focus on Africa, Latin America, and France.
+My teaching touches on these various topics, and I offer regular classes on archives, materiality, space, political life, colonialism, peasants, race, and methods in historical archaeology, with a focus on Africa, Latin America, and France.
+I’ve also taught required courses for the Anthropology PhD program on anthropological theory and archaeological theory.
+And I chair the ‘Colonizations’ Civ sequence in the UChicago College Core Curriculum.

 Recent Research / Recent Publications